Verified

 Orthodox Definition

 Avigata-paccaya is the twenty-fourth and final condition of the Paṭṭhāna.
-Just as Disappearance (Vigata) is identical to Absence (Natthi), the Non-disappearance condition is absolutely identical to the Presence condition (Atthi-paccaya).
+Functionally and structurally, the phenomena constituting the Non-disappearance condition are absolutely identical to those of the Presence condition (Atthi-paccaya).
+They render assistance strictly by means of their non-departed state (avigatabhāva).

 Textual References